pedrocarmona/advertise-banners/README.md

 ```

 ## Tests
-Please run the tests in you computer
+Please run the tests in you computer using the following command:

 ```
     rspec